rmjdish/data_dict/index.md

   <h2>How to Use This Site</h2>
   <p>
 	Use the navigation panel on the left to browse categories of variables.
 Each category contains detailed metadata including variable labels, field IDs, and links to further documentation.
-    You can search and filter within any category to find the variables most relevant to your research.
+	You can search and filter within any category to find the variables most relevant to your research, or use the Data Dictionary search tool to query the entire metadata repository at once, allowing you to quickly locate specific variables, concepts, or keywords across all topics and sweeps.
   </p>

   <h2>Access and Permissions</h2>